Scalable quantum computation architecture using always-on Ising interactions via quantum feedforward

 \section{Abstract}

 Here, we propose a way to control the interaction between qubits with always-on Ising interaction.
-Unlike the standard method to change the interaction strength with unitary operations, we fully make use of non-unitary properties of projective measurements so that we can effectively turn on/off the interaction via feedforward.
-We then show how to generate a two or three-dimensional cluster state that are universal resource for fault tolerant quantum computation with this scheme.
-Our scheme provides an alternative way to realize a scalable quantum processor.
+Unlike the standard method to change the interaction strength with unitary operations, we fully make use of non-unitary properties of projective measurements so that we can effectively turn the interaction on or off via feedforward.
+Our scheme is useful to generate two- or three-dimensional cluster states that are universal resources for fault-tolerant quantum computation with this scheme, and it provides an alternative way to realize a scalable quantum processor.